 - Walk around.
 Use your feet more than your camera.
 Don’t stand still – more on that here.
 For landscapes, you need to examine all the available angles.
 For people, you just need to get in close.
 I reckon over three quarters of the ‘family snaps’ that I see, the photographer has not used their feet and thus got in a bit closer.
 Not too close (selfie-style!) so that peoples noses get enlarged, mind you!

-Because for landscapes it’s all about looking at the angles that you have available. and using all the elements you can find.
-The best coloured rocks, the most beautifully shaped trees, streams, the perfect surf breaking, other points of interest.
+Because for landscapes it’s all about looking at the angles that you have available, and using all the elements you can find.
+The best coloured rocks, the most beautifully shaped trees, the most interesting area of the stream, the perfect surf breaking, other points of interest.
 And this leads me to my next point…

 There is actually a disadvantage here to using a phone.
 It’s more difficult to grasp firmly in your hand, and study the view, than it is when you have a camera pressed to your eye, in my opinion.
 Of course if you are willing to start using a tripod you will notice an improvement instantly.
 The reason you need to slow down is so you can follow these basic composition tips…

 - Give your Image Depth.. sounds complicated but it isn’t.
 Have you ever read a book that didn’t end well, not very well wrapped up by the author?
 Or maybe the author didn’t sketch out the characters well enough at the start?
+How much did you enjoy that book?
 Because you want a book to have a Beginning, Middle, End.
 Or Front bit / Middle bit / Back bit.
 Just like your photo.
-Find a nice shaped rock, grass clump or similar to use as foreground, then place your Subject Matter in the middle distance, and then you have the far background – ocean horizon, mountains, sunset colours to balance it all out.
+Find a nice shaped rock, grass clump or similar to use as foreground, then place your Subject Matter in the middle distance, and then you have the distant background – ocean horizon, mountains, sunset colours, to balance it all out.
 Read more here.

 - Use the Rule of Thirds.
 Are you still with me?
 Ok – last one for now.
 Simply put – don’t bang your subject slap in the middle of the frame.
 It won’t like being Slapped!
 That actually works for both horizontal and vertical middle.
 Sooo… imagine your camera or phone has a 3×3 grid on it.
-Like a noughts and crosses, or Tic-Tac-Toe grid.
+Like a noughts and crosses, or a Tic-Tac-Toe grid.
 What you do is place the main bits of your photo – horizon line etc – on one of those lines, which are called ‘thirds’ (funny that).
 THEN you place the main bit of the photo on one of the intersections of two lines.
 That would be your subject’s face or maybe that waterfall you found.
-More on that here.
+I know this one isn’t so easy, so More on that here.